cgoIT/contao-leads-optin-bundle/README.md

 To get the extension working you have to create a new frontend module of the type "OptIn Verarbeitung".

-In this module you can define a note for the successfull optin and a note for an optin with errors.
+In this module you can define a note for the successful optin and a note for an optin with errors.
 The module automatically decides which text it will show to the user.
-As a third configuration you can select a sucess notification (see notifications section).
+As a third configuration you can select a success notification (see notifications section).

 Include this module on the page, you have selected in form configuration as the "OptIn Zielseite".
 The opt in will now work.